victorskydotdev/techyVS/README.md

 - 👀 I’m interested in Web Dev using Html Sass, and Javascript
 - 🌱 I’m still learning Javascript and improving on my Html and Css skills
 - 💞️ I’m looking to collaborate on Web Dev projects
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Info coming soon.

 <!---
 techyVS/techyVS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.